kzdev-net/kzdev.perfutils/Source/Docs/articles/stringbuildercache.md

 ## Usage

 Using **StringBuilderCache** is very simple.
 The class provides a static method, [`Acquire`](xref:KZDev.PerfUtils.StringBuilderCache.Acquire(System.Int32)), that returns a **StringBuilder** instance from the pool.
+The `Acquire` method accepts an optional `capacity` parameter (defaults to 16 if not specified).
 When you are done with the StringBuilder instance, you return the instance to the pool either directly with a call to the [`Release`](xref:KZDev.PerfUtils.StringBuilderCache.Release(System.Text.StringBuilder)) method on the **StringBuilderCache** class, or you can get the built string and return the **StringBuilder** instance to the pool in one step with the [`GetStringAndRelease`](xref:KZDev.PerfUtils.StringBuilderCache.GetStringAndRelease(System.Text.StringBuilder)) method.

 ```csharp
 using KZDev.PerfUtils;